 - Kamehame Hadoken: Its assist attack is this, since it appears to maneuver its wings to form the attack.
 This is combined with a volatile Area of Effect impact that does continual damage to anyone in it.
 However, the AoE doesn't induce any hitstun on its own, so opponents that avoided the beam can just walk out of the damage area if they're caught in it.

-- Nerf: Can only be called once like most other legendary supports after an arcade patch.
+- Nerf: Can only be called once per round like most other legendary supports after an arcade patch.

 - Olympus Mons: The legendary Pokémon of Destruction, living up to its title in this game.